 The story began with the couple missing their train and ends with a scene on a train.
 I would suggest that Mansfield intentionally uses the symbol of the train journey at the beginning of the narrative to demonstrate the emotional gulf between the husband and wife, a state which is shown to be highlighted if they spend time in too close proximity to each other.
 In the story’s ending, Mansfield suggests, by their positions in the separate (yet adjoining spaces) of the train compartment and the corridor, that perhaps, in a marriage, a certain amount of distance between individuals is more comfortable for both of them.

-Alice Munro has also written short stories which take place on trains, my favourite being “Chance”.
+Alice Munro has also written short stories which take place on trains, one of my favourites being “Chance”.

 The following is the opening paragraph from”A Country Where You Once Lived” by Robin Black.
 It demonstrates perfectly the way in which trains signify the passage of time.
 Notice, too, how Black is saying something about ‘train window scenery’ as well: